Content table

 - Many luteal phase symptoms are similar to early pregnancy symptoms.
 So if you think you’re pregnant, don’t rely on symptoms alone.
 Take a pregnancy test instead.

 - If your luteal phase symptoms are uncomfortable, you can manage them.
-Try sleeping more, managing your stress, eating well, and relaxing when possible.
+Try getting more sleep, managing your stress, eating a balanced diet, and relaxing whenever possible.

 - Having a short luteal phase (less than 11 days), a long luteal phase (16 days more more), or a luteal phase defect can make pregnancy more challenging.